-The ductwork in your home is vital component of your HVAC unit as it transfers air throughout your house.
+The ductwork in your home is a vital component of your HVAC unit as it transfers air throughout your house.
 Unfortunately, because it is located out of sight, ductwork maintenance isn’t on some homeowners’ to-do lists.
-However, because you often breathe in the air that passes through your ductwork, it is important to ensure the ducts are clean and free of dust, mold and pests.
+However, because you often breathe in the air that passes through your ductwork, it is important to ensure the ducts are clean and free of dust, mold, and pests.
 You also want to make sure that there are no gaps and cracks in your ducts.
 Any unwanted openings, no matter how minute, can lead to unfiltered outdoor air making its way into your home.
 To have your ducts inspected for leaks or cleaning, get in touch with a reliable HVAC technician!

 The best way to ensure your home’s indoor air quality is well-maintained is by consistently keeping your home clean.
 Here are some cleaning tips to improve indoor air quality:

 Take some time out every week to dust and vacuum your home.
 Be sure to get areas where dust and cobwebs tend to form such as the corners of your home, windowsills, and even ceiling fans.
 Then, use a mop to clean up any leftover dust.

 - Take Off Your Shoes